dotmesh-io/docs/hugo/content/faq/_index.md

 ## How does Dotmesh differ from dat?

-dat project is a decentralized network for sharing files while Dotmesh treats multiple databases (mysql, postgres, redis etc) in cloud-native (docker, kubernetes) apps like a git repo.
-The effect is that Dotmesh snapshots databases with the added bonus that it can capture multiple databases in a single atomic commit.
+The dat project is a decentralized network for sharing files while Dotmesh treats multiple databases (mysql, postgres, redis etc) in cloud-native (docker, kubernetes) apps like a git repo.
+So, Dotmesh is a database snapshotting tool with the added bonus that it can capture multiple databases in a single atomic commit.

 ## How does Dotmesh differ from Portworx?